cloud-bulldozer/browbeat/ansible/README.collectd-generic.md

 [cfme]
 x.x.x.x # An ip address of a Red Hat Cloud Forms appliance or ManageIQ appliance

+[cfme-vmdb]
+x.x.x.x # An ip address of a Red Hat Cloud Forms appliance with vmdb

+[cfme-all-in-one]
+x.x.x.x # An ip address of a Red Hat Cloud Forms appliance or ManageIQ appliance with Graphite and Grafana

 [graphite]
 x.x.x.x # An ip address of a Graphite/Grafana Server